dav1dli/python-example/README.md

 Expected result: "Hello from Flask & Docker"

+## Docker compose

+Folder compose contains a file allowing starting the service using docker-compose.
+It is especially useful when several containers tied together as an app have to be started.

+Start app: `cd compose; docker-compose up`

 ## Container and Helm commands

 The application container is built and published to a container registry.
 The helm chart is built and published to a helm repositiry.